 Destined to always be remembered as the jockey of Frankel.

 Tom Queally partnered the outstanding colt in all 14 of his races and the combination were never beaten.
-“I’ve a very easy job – all I do is steer,” he said after a second successive romp in the Sussex Stakes at Glorious Goodwood in 2012.
+“I’ve a very easy job – all I do is steer,” he said after a second successive romp in the Qatar Sussex Stakes at the Qatar Goodwood Festival in 2012.